Growth of the Soil: Isak's neighbours

 Isak's neighbours are Brede Olsen, Aronsen, Axel Strom and Barbro.
 The first neighbour to settle near Isak was Brede Olsen of the farm Breidablik.
 He was scatterbrained and unable to look after a farm properly.
 Evidence of neglect of Brede's tools were seen as Isak passed by his farm to go to the village.
 Brede's place was eventually sold because of outstanding charges with the banks in the villages.
 They allowed Brede to make it seem like he was selling Breidablik out of his own will to avoid unnecessary embarrassment.
 Breidablik was purchased by Axel Strom who bought it for his brother.
 Axel Strom was the owner of Maaneland.
-He was not proficient at farming as Isak was but received help from Barbro, Brede's daughter, who went to work for him.
+He was not as proficient at farming as Isak was but received help from Barbro, Brede's daughter, who went to work for him.
 Aronsen was another very rich settler who set up a store in order to make profit from the many miners who would be in the area working on the mine near Sellanraa (Isak's farm).
 His place was named Storborg.
 Seeing that there was no more business as they were leaving due to a failure of yield, Aronsen sold his place to Eleseus, Isak's son.